jackwickham/group-project-delta/simulation/src/main/java/uk/ac/cam/cl/group_project/delta/simulation/gui/README.md

 existing objects can be acquired by left-clicking on the object and navigating to the "Network" tab.

+Clicking `P` will toggle the simulation between paused and playing the simulation.

 #### Platoons

 Platooning information is indicated by lightly-coloured circles underneath the